Cops Mentoring Kids

 In 2016 HPD officers responded to a domestic incident involving a barricaded suspect who had taken the oldest daughter hostage.
 After hours of negotiations, the individual released the child and then committed suicide.
 An officer already was mentoring the youngest son.
 This young person needs the individual attention of the mentor now even more.

 One mentee’s family included 14 brothers and sisters.
 Their father passed away.
-The HPD officer who began mentoring the student noticed a change within 2 months.
+The HPD officer who began mentoring the student noticed a change within two months.
 The teacher stated that this youth’s grades and attitude improved.

 For Halloween a mentor helped one young person by working with department volunteers to make a robot costume for the child.
 Another HPD officer fulfilled a mentee’s Christmas wish by raising funds through social media for a special gift.

 HPD officers provided food for Thanksgiving to mentees’ struggling families.
 One mentor hosted a Thanksgiving meal for the mother and two siblings of a mentee.
 “The more we are involved, the less contentious the relationship stays between the community and the police.
-We want to step in and get to know each other on a positive level,” the mentor stated.
+We want to step in and get to know each other on a positive level,” the mentor stated.8

 Experiences and Benefits